jonro2955/jonro2955/README.md

 <h2 align="center">
 Thank you for visiting my Github page.
 I am a front end web developer based in Metro Vancouver, BC, Canada.
 Listed below are some of the web develpment projects that I have designed, developed and deployed.
 Please feel free to try out the live links or examine the repositories.
+I have created many more applications than those that are listed here.
+All are available in the "Repositories" tab above.
 </h2>